Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Motion Detection/Motion Detection with On-Screen Display in Callback.rst

 The following example shows how Motion Detection and the On-Screen Display is used, where the Motion Detection results are processed using a callback function.

-Open one of the Motion Detection examples in “File” -> “Example” -> “AmebaMultimedia” -> “MotionDetection” -> “CallbackPostProcessing”.
+Open one of the Motion Detection examples in "File" -> "Example" -> "AmebaMultimedia" -> "MotionDetection" -> "CallbackPostProcessing".

 |image01|

-In the highlighted code snippet, fill in the “ssid” with your WiFi network SSID and “pass” with the network password.
+In the highlighted code snippet, fill in the "ssid" with your WiFi network SSID and "pass" with the network password.

 |image02|